brissend/WM_adapt/README.md

 The data supporting the findings of this study are available at https://osf.io/egskw/.

 ### Analysis ###
 Install data from the link above into a directory named `./data`.
+Create an environmental variable `LOCAL` in a `.Renviron` file that points to the directory where the repository is saved.
 The analyses and figures presented in the manuscript can be recreated by executing the respective R scripts (e.g. `exp1_analysis.R`) in `./code`.

 ### Required Packages ###
 `brms` (2.21.0)